top of page

 2022

-Sunday April 24th Andy Lane (much esteemed retired lecturer and local author) took us around Sunderland looking at the rocks used in the construction of local buildings.
+Leader: Andy Lane (retired lecturer and local author) took us around Sunderland looking at the rocks used in the construction of local buildings.

-Sunday May 22nd Field excursion to the Derwent Valley to examine glacial features in the area, led by Derek Teasdale.
+May 22nd Field excursion to the Derwent Valley to examine glacial features in the area, led by

-On Sunday, 26th June 2022 We explored the eastern end of Liddesdale and the Hutton Unconformity.
+26th June We explored the eastern end of Liddesdale and the Hutton Unconformity.

-On Sunday 17th July Dr Ian Kille led a trip to examine the tectonic effects that are visible on the coast, between Tynemouth and Seaton Sluice.
+17th July a trip to examine the tectonic effects that are visible on the coast, between Tynemouth and Seaton Sluice.

-On Saturday 13th August we held a joint field trip with the Northumbria Open University Geological Society (NOUGS) to explore the Carboniferous section along the South Tyne valley to its source including mineralisation in the area.
+to explore the Carboniferous section along the to its source including mineralisation in the area.

 2021